Violence and Injury Prevention

 The project concentrates on, but is not limited to, journalistic articles in the U.S. available in digital textual form beginning circa 1981.
 Other materials include social media.
 Our hypothesis is that digital methods can help us learn new things about how the humanities have been portrayed in public discourse.
 For example, are there sub-themes beneath the familiar dominant clichés and memes?
 Are there hidden connections or mismatches between the “frames” (premises, metaphors, and narratives) of those arguing for and against the humanities?
 Where do the humanities fit among other topics in public discussion?
 How do different sources (for example, mainstream versus student newspapers) or different parts of the nation or world compare in the way they talk about the humanities?
 And in what way—if to any significant degree at all—does the media position racial, ethnic, gender, first-generation student and other social groups in relation to the humanities?

-I primarily worked on the Social Groups team, which explored themes related to race, gender, sexuality, and first-generation to college status.
-I not only worked with the topic models synthesizing results, I also leveraged my experience programming and making maps to create several visualizaions (see below).
+I primarily worked on the Identity and Inclusion team, which explored themes related to race, gender, sexuality, and first-generation to college status.
+I not only worked with the topic models synthesizing results, I also leveraged my experience programming and making maps to create several visualizations (see below or this blog post).
 Part of our work trying to find connections between social groups and their portrayal in media led us to explore additional methods such as word embeddings (vectorized forms of words) to enhance our understanding of word similarity and the significance of who says what “where.”
 A detailed summary of our results can be found here.

 A screenshot of a typical topic bubble visualization used to study topics.